 - ਬਹੁ ਚਿੰਤਾ ਚਿਤਵੈ ਆਪੁ ਨ ਪਛਾਨਾ ॥: Bahu chintaa chitavai aapu n pashaanaa (sggs 159).

 If we took the strengths of others, and compared them to our own weaknesses or shortcomings (including what others have, like houses, cars, money, titles, status, education, and so on), this would neither make us to size up nor this would make us feel good about ourselves.

 Then why do it?
 There will always be those who are better, and those who are worse.
 In other words, the Gurbani is urging us to count our own blessings – count what we have, not what we don’t have.

 So, the Gurbani encourages us to enjoy one’s own life without comparing it with that of others’.
-We are encouraged by the Gurbani to develop this Awareness (Gurmukh Lifestyle).
+We are encouraged by the Gurbani to develop such Awareness (i.e., Gurmukh Lifestyle).

-To this end, we can substitute Love for comparison …
+To this end, we can substitute Love for comparison, envy, jealousy …